cholmes/ogc-collection/ogc-dataset-collection-spec.md

 TODO: Add a more complete list of potential rel types.

-## Media Type for OGC Collections
+## Media Type for OGC Dataset Collections

-An OGC Collection is a JSON file ([RFC 8259](https://tools.ietf.org/html/rfc8259)), and thus should use the [`application/json`](https://tools.ietf.org/html/rfc8259#section-11) as the [Media Type](https://en.wikipedia.org/wiki/Media_type)
+An OGC Dataset Collection is a JSON file ([RFC 8259](https://tools.ietf.org/html/rfc8259)), and thus should use the [`application/json`](https://tools.ietf.org/html/rfc8259#section-11) as the [Media Type](https://en.wikipedia.org/wiki/Media_type)
 (previously known as the MIME Type).